deargle/deargle.github.io/_security_assignments/lab_social_engineering.md

     * `LPORT` 	The listening port on your Kali Linux VM

 6. Verify that the output file is about 73802 bytes in size.
 If not, you may need to check that you entered the command correctly and run it again.
 7. Now, set up a web server to host your malicious file.
-Change directories to /tmp by entering cd /tmp.
+Change directories to /tmp by entering `cd /tmp`.
 8. Run this command:

         python -m SimpleHTTPServer 8888